-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The trustee of the Qualified Income Trust (QIT) must pay the QIT copayment directly to the provider by the 10th day of the month, or not later than 10 days after STAR+PLUS Home and Community Based Services (HCBS) program services have started in situations when services did not start on the first day of the month.
+The trustee of the qualified income trust (QIT) must pay the QIT copayment directly to the provider by the 10th day of the month, or not later than 10 days after STAR+PLUS Home and Community Based Services (HCBS) program services have started in situations when services did not start on the first day of the month.

 If the trustee refuses to pay the copayment for services, the provider must notify the managed care organization (MCO) via Form H2067-MC, Managed Care Programs Communication, within two business days.
 The MCO must contact the trustee to learn the reason for refusal to pay.
 The MCO must also: